QuickBooks Blog

 5. Double-check payroll and benefits

 It’s important to address any payroll issues before the year ends.
-Ensure you account for taxable fringe benefits like third-party sick pay or a company car.
+Ensure you account for taxable fringe benefits like third-party sick pay or a company car in your payroll checklist.

-Don’t forget other benefits such as educational reimbursement, health and life insurance, and transportation subsidies.
+Don’t forget other benefits such as educational reimbursement (up to the $5,250 tax-free limit), health and life insurance, and transportation subsidies.

 Preparing your taxes ahead of time ensures you have everything needed to file and can help avoid penalties.
 Knowing which forms you’ll need to file for small business taxes ahead of time is an essential step.